simeonpashley/simeonpashley.github.io/_posts/2011-04-15-ecommerce-website-developer.md

-- **Small eCommerce websites** are built on the popular Wordpress platform and can support from 1 to 100 products in multiple categories and come with a rich feature set including secure payments via Paypal or Google Checkout.
+- **Small eCommerce websites** are built on the popular Wordpress platform and can support from 1 to 100 products in multiple categories and come with a rich feature set including secure payments via PayPal or Google Checkout.
 - **Mid-size eCommerce websites** are built on the proven and feature rich Magento eCommerce web platform that is used by hundreds of existing **eCommerce stores** around the world.
 Our **eCommerce